 Green Lily Flower Meaning

-Green lily flowers are rare, and they usually come in light, limey green hues.
+Green lilies are rare hybrids, and they usually come in light, limey-green hues.
 The color green symbolizes nature, renewal, growth, and feelings.
 A green lily is also symbolic of long-term romantic love or friendships being renewed.
 In addition, a green lily is a good-luck flower to plant in the garden when you want a business or other financial endeavor to grow.
 For this reason, they also make great gifts for loved ones who are trying to build a business or a practice.

-A type of blue lily grows in the Nile River Delta, which is sometimes called Blue Heaven or the Blue Lily of the Nile.
+Blue lilies are often species of flowers that are not in the true lily genus (Lilium) but that are reminiscent of lilies and/or referred to as lilies, like the blue lily of the Nile.
 The color blue symbolizes trust, loyalty, and spiritual awareness.
 Giving the gift of a blue lily or planting them in your garden is a lovely tribute to long-term friendships and trusted relationships.
 In addition, blue lilies symbolize dedication to faith and trust in a higher power.

 Purple Lily Flower Meaning